vecma-project/EasyVVUQ-QCGPJ/docs/quickstart.rst

 **1. Instantiation of the QCG Pilot Job Manager**

-   The Executor internally uses QCG PJ Manager to submit Tasks.
+   The Executor internally uses QCG-PilotJob Manager to submit Tasks.
 The Pilot Job Manager instance needs to be set up for the Executor.
 To this end, it is possible to use one of two methods: the presented ``create_manager()`` or ``set_manager()``.
 More information on this